evanx/bashbin/redis-scan/readme.md

 ### Scanned

-For each scanned matching key, we invoke a function `c1scanned` to perform some processing.
+For each matching key, we invoke a function `c1scanned` to perform some processing.

 ```shell
 c1scanned() { # key: process a scanned key